Gradient-free online learning of subgrid-scale dynamics with neural emulators: Introduction

 Alternatively, we here propose to leverage neural emulation as a strategy to perform online supervised learning while avoiding the need for a differentiable solver.
-The use of neural emulators also connects with some algorithms in the field of simulation based inference which use neural networks to solve inverse problems \cite{cranmer2020frontier} and the field of data assimilation for model error correction \cite{bocquet2023surrogate, nonnenmacher2021deep}.
-Here, the neural emulator aims at approximating the full solver in the (reduced) model state space.
+The use of neural emulators also connects with some algorithms in the field of simulation based inference which use neural networks to solve inverse problems \cite{cranmer2020frontier} and the field of DA for model error correction \cite{nonnenmacher2021deep,bocquet2023surrogate}.
+Here, the neural emulator aims at approximating the numerical solver in the model state space, i.e., at coarse resolution.
 We can rephrase the neural emulation as an approximation of the temporal evolution of some PDE.
 We describe in this paper a generic algorithm which allows to train jointly a ML-based SGS parametrization for a non-differentiable solver with an online strategy and a neural emulator of the same solver.
 To overcome bias separation between the two components, we introduce a two-step procedure and a compensated loss function that isolates the different training objectives.
 The algorithm is implemented and demonstrated to produce stable models on a challenging subgrid parametrization problem.
-We also show that we are able to recover most of the benefits of online strategies without having to compute the gradient of the reduced resolution solver.
+We also show that we are able to recover most of the benefits of online strategies without having to compute the gradient of the coarse-resolution solver.

 The paper is structured as follows: in Section \ref{sec:problem-statement}, we outline the general issue being addressed and its particular application to SGS modeling.
-Section \ref{sec:coupled-sgs-emulation} describes the two-step algorithm that allows training a SGS parametrization with online strategy using a differentiable neural emulator of the target solver.
-In Section \ref{sec:application}, we describe our evaluation benchmark, consisting of a two-dimensional quasi-geostrophic system subject to kinetic energy backscatter.
-The performance of our approach is then illustrated in Section \ref{sec:results} and discussed in Section \ref{sec:discussion}.
+Section \ref{sec:online-emulation} describes the two-step algorithm that allows training a SGS parametrization with online strategy using a differentiable neural emulator of the target solver.
+In Section \ref{sec:demonstration}, we demonstrate the proposed methodology on a simple chaotic Lorenz-96 system.
+Finally, the same generic methodology is applied in \ref{sec:application} to evaluate its potential on a two-dimensional quasi-geostrophic system for a set of instantaneous and statistical \textit{a priori} and \textit{a posteriori} metrics.
+The results are further discussed in Section \ref{sec:discussion}.